-Each spring, the Department of Geosciences offers a variety of scholarships and awards to its undergraduate and graduate students.
-Following are the scholarships that are awarded on Friday, April 21, during our departmental awards banquet:
+Each spring, the Department of Geological and Environmental Sciences offers a variety of scholarships and awards to its undergraduate and graduate students.
+Following are the scholarships that are awarded on Friday, April 20, during our departmental awards banquet:

 - Advisory Council Field Camp Scholarships

 - Alan Kehew Endowment